Spot Trading vs Leverage Trading: What Is The Difference?

 Trading the spot market means that you are trading the real market where you can buy an underlying asset and have ownership of that asset.
 For example, if you trade the spot stock market you essentially buy the real stock from the stockbroker and now you own a piece of the company.

-Another important aspect of the spot markets is that you are only allowed to trade with your own capital and there are no borrowed funds involved in this style of investing.
+Another important aspect of the spot markets is that you are only allowed to trade with your capital and no borrowed funds are involved in this investing style.
 What you deposit into your investing account is what you have access to and that’s it.

 When you search for Apple stock or Tesla stock on Google and you get the price chart you are looking at the spot market of the Apple and Tesla stock which represents the true price of both companies.
 T